Linuxfabrik/monitoring-plugins/check-plugins/mysql-tls/README.md

 **Data Collection:**

 * Reads `SHOW GLOBAL VARIABLES` once for `have_ssl`, `require_secure_transport`, `tls_version`, `ssl_cert`, `ssl_key`, `ssl_ca` and `version`
-* Reads `SHOW SESSION STATUS LIKE 'Ssl_cipher'` to detect whether the monitoring connection is encrypted
+* Reads `SHOW SESSION STATUS LIKE 'Ssl_cipher'` to detect whether the current connection is encrypted
 * Queries `mysql.user` (or `mysql.global_priv` on MariaDB 10.4+) for remote accounts without `REQUIRE SSL`
 * Reads the `ssl_cert` and `ssl_ca` files via the `cryptography` Python module to derive the days until expiry, when the files are locally readable